WallarooLabs/wally/README.md

 More information is also on our [blog][blog-link].
 There you can find more insight into what we are working on and industry use-cases.

 > Wallaroo currently exists as a mono-repo.
-All the source that is Wallaroo is located in this repo
+All the source that is Wallaroo is located in this repo.
+See [application structure][application-structure-link] for more information.

 ## Need Help?

 Trying to figure out how to get started?
-Drop us a line on:
+Drop us a line:

 - [IRC][irc-link]
 - [Mailing List][group-link]